 (3) If requested by the Board to do so a local legal practitioner, or a person who was a local legal practitioner, must provide to the Board any document or information in relation to the person’s compliance with a condition imposed under subrule (1) or (2).

-[Rule 13B inserted in Gazette 20 Feb 2015 p.
+[Rule 13B inserted: Gazette 20 Feb 2015 p.
 683.]

 13C.
 Earning CPD points